 When asked about preparing a mission statement I tell clients to focus on the three primary reasons you are business.
 First and the most important is profitability.
 You want to reassure those that have a financial risk in the company that you are striving to earn a profit to reward them for that risk.
 Secondly, tell everyone that this is a long term project and that the employees are instrumental in the overall success.
 In exchange for this success, an employee will feel desired and have financial security to provide for their families.
 The final goal relates to the customer.
 The consumer needs to know that you are looking out for them and this is a team relationship.
 You need the customer and you want to provide them with what they desire.

-Naturally you can’t start out stating you want a profit, so in the mission statement satisfy the customer first.
+Naturally you can’t start out stating you want a profit, therefore, in the mission statement satisfy the customer first.
 Then shift the focus to the employee and finally finish up with a brief assurance statement to the shareholders that all of this is done with a goal of maintaining a profit.

 Below I’ll cover each of these goals and before I start, I want the reader to read a really great mission statement that to me is a home run.